This Utila travel guide will help you plan a fun and stress-free trip!

 While it certainly isn’t an expensive destination, if you are being budget conscious you can easily save a lot of money on food.
 Baleadas are a cheap, abundant and delicious.
 A baleada sencilla which is a tortilla with refried beans and cheese generally costs 15-20 Lempira.
 With meat fillings, they are around 40-60 Lempira.

 Another big money saver is to take advantage of the accommodation provided by dive schools.
-If you are coming to Utila for diving, most dive schools will have some sort of package deal where you get free accommodation while you complete a dive course or a fun dive package with them.
+If you are coming to Utila for diving, most dive schools will have some sort of package deal.
+You can generally get free accommodation while you complete a dive course or a fun dive package with them.
 It is worth messaging a few dive schools to find out what packages they have.
-Check the reviews for the accommodation that comes included with the dives.
-Some will even have BBQ nights and things like kayaks and stand up paddle boards that you can use for free when you’re doing a course or a dive package with them.

-The best time to travel to Utila
+The best time to travel to Utila, Honduras

-Where to stay on Utila
+Utila travel guide: Where to stay

-As I said earlier, if you’re planning on doing some diving, the best way to save some money is to buy a dive package that includes accommodation.
-Accommodation on Utila is not cheap compared to mainland Central America.
+If you’re planning on diving, the best way to save money is to buy a dive package that includes accommodation.
+Utila hotels are not cheap compared to mainland Central America.
 It is still very affordable if you’re comparing it to other Caribbean destinations.
-Here are my two top picks for places to stay on Utila.

 The Odyssey Resort, Utila is located on the road to Bando Beach but still close enough to all the conveniences of town.
 The rooms are large, clean and some come with a balcony so you can watch the sunset over the bay.
-The Odyssey is a small resort which offers up real Caribbean beach vibes while still having some of the amenities of a hostel such as a shared kitchen that guests can use and assistance booking diving or tours.

 Manurii Boutique Hotel, Utila is perfect if you’re looking for something a bit more secluded with a homey feel.
 Manurii Boutique Hotel is family run and immaculately kept.
 It has a pool set in a lovely, tropical garden and feels like your own little slice of paradise.
 You’ll never want to leave!